-- 15. The complaint should normally be made as soon as possible after the event(s) to which it refers, or normally within one month of the completion of any resolution attempts made at stages 1 and 2. - 16.
+- 14. If action taken at stages 1 or 2 does not succeed in resolving the situation, or would not be appropriate given the nature of the complaint, the student should make a formal written complaint to the Senior Dean.
+In some cases, it will be appropriate to proceed directly to this stage.
+Support from the Head of Student Wellbeing and College or University harassment advisors is available to students throughout the process and students are recommended to contact the Head of Student Wellbeing in the first instance (see opening paragraphs for details of this support). - 15.
+The complaint should normally be made as soon as possible after the event(s) to which it refers, or normally within one month of the completion of any resolution attempts made at stages 1 and 2. - 16.
 The complainant should set out as clearly and succinctly as possible - a) the nature of the behaviour that they are concerned about; - b) the effect of this behaviour on them; and - c) where possible, the resolution they are seeking.